nihlaeth/lilyflower/README.md

 For now I'll settle for awesome iterables and easy extensibility.

 ## TODO
+- [ ] add support for multi-measure rests
 - [ ] improve newline situation (too many newlines!)
 - [ ] add commands and text note attachments
 - [ ] have containers check if content is even remotely valid (class checking)